Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 It lets you host:

-With this free forever promise, Pumble completely flips the script on similar team communication apps that are shrinking their message history limits more and more over time.
+With its “free forever” promise, Pumble completely flips the script on similar team communication apps that are shrinking their message history limits more and more over time.

-Pumble stands out as one of the few platforms committed to letting teams of all sizes collaborate comfortably with every piece of shared information kept on file.
+Pumble by CAKE.com stands out as one of the few platforms committed to letting teams of all sizes collaborate comfortably, with every piece of shared information kept on file.

 And this is exactly why it has my vote in this category — what you see is what you get.
 You have a completely functional free version, no strings attached, for as long as you want.

-Google Chat, technically, features a free plan.
-But in reality, this feels more like you’ll get some of the basics for free but the real deal is locked behind a Workspace paywall.
+On the other hand, Google Chat features a free plan only in the technical sense.
+But in reality, this feels more like you’ll get some of the basics for free, but the real deal is locked behind a Workspace paywall.

 So, basically, you can get Google Chat for free only if you have a personal Google account or Google Workspace plan.

-And the “perks” you’’ll get in this version are pretty limited (at least in my book), especially when compared to Pumble and similar fully-functional team chat apps
+And the perks you’ll get in this version are pretty limited, especially when compared to Pumble and similar fully-functional team chat apps:

-Pumble vs Google Chat: Pumble offers more value across all plans
+Pumble vs Google Chat: Pumble pricing offers more value across all plans

-If you compare their pricing models, it’s pretty clear right off the bat that Pumble is more affordable than Google Chat, offering more affordable prices across all paid plans.
+If you compare their pricing models, it’s pretty clear right off the bat that Pumble is more affordable than Google Chat, with more reasonable prices across all paid plans.

-The PRO plan in Pumble, which costs $2.49 per user per month billed annually, takes your entire collaboration experience to the next level — from more people in meetings to more storage and an organized interface.
+The Pro plan in Pumble, which costs $2.49 per user per month when billed annually, takes your entire collaboration experience to the next level — from more people in meetings to more storage and an organized interface.

-Next up are the BUSINESS (at $3.99) and ENTERPRISE (at $6.99) plans that add elaborate features including more storage, data export, and custom SLA, without keeping basic functionality tied to a paid plan.
+Similarly, the Business (at $3.99) and Enterprise (at $6.99) plans add elaborate features including more storage, data export, and custom SLA, without keeping basic functionality tied to a paid plan.

 Unfortunately, Google Chat’s full power is attached to Workspace, which comes with bloated features and high prices.